New Smyrna Beach Shark Attacks (2025 Report)

 New Smyrna Beach stretches along Florida’s eastern coast, and is known for its fun sized waves, compact sugar sand that you can drive on, as well as its daunting nickname - the “Shark Bite Capital of the World.”

-Are these shark attacks something to keep you from paddling out?
+Are these shark attacks something to keep you from paddling out in 2025?

 Whether you’re a local or visitors, here’s everything you need to know about shark attacks in New Smyrna Beach.